 - 1/2 teaspoon dried oregano

-- 2 cans white beans, drained and rinsed
+- 2 cans white navy beans, 19 ounce cans, drained and rinsed

 - 2 cups vegetable broth